akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 "Roger, my bishop, you think my blood is currency?
 You want to bargain?
 You want to weigh and measure and trade?
 Fine.
 Let us bargain with Someone who cannot be outbid."

-Henry's voice rose, the "Scholar-King" giving way to the impulsive pride of the Conqueror's son.
+Henry’s voice rose, the "Scholar-King" giving way to the impulsive pride of the Conqueror’s son.
 “If he be a coin, Roger, then we shall toss him to the Heavens!”

 He lifted his arm and pointed across the crowd, fixing his eyes on the heavy, carved doors of the lodge.